gekomad/scala-regex-collection/README.md

 =====================

 Scala-regex-collection is a pure scala regex collection

 ## Add the library to your project

-The latest version of the library is available for Scala 2.12, 2.13 and 3.0.
+The latest version of the library is available for Scala 2.12, 2.13, 3 and ScalaJS.

-`libraryDependencies += "com.github.gekomad" %% "scala-regex-collection" % "2.0.0"`
+`libraryDependencies += "com.github.gekomad" %% "scala-regex-collection" % "2.0.1"`

 ## Using Library

 ### Patterns